Donghe Li, Ph.D.

 Research Interests

-During the Ph.D. periods, I have had opportunities to be involved in several genetic research projects, which include different genetic research methods for different complex diseases.
-I have worked on gene-gene interaction analysis on Type 2 diabetes, performed segregation analysis to find the genetic model for breast cancer, constructed genomic data analysis pipelines which include imputation and variant calling, performed genome-wide association analysis, identified the progressive effect of SNPs on longitudinal lung function, and APOE stratification analysis with Alzheimer’s disease data.
+Dr. Li received his Ph.D in Interdisciplinary Program of Bioinformatics from Seoul National University.
+Following this, he pursued postdoctoral research in the Department of Biomedical Genetics at Boston University Chobanian & Avedisian School of Medicine.
+During the Ph.D. periods, he had the opportunity to participate in various genetic research projects, utilizing different genetic research methods for various complex diseases.
+He worked on gene-gene interaction analysis in Type 2 diabetes, performed segregation analysis to find the genetic model for breast cancer, constructed genomic data analysis pipeline including imputation and variant calling, performed genome-wide association analysis and identified the progressive effect of SNPs on longitudinal lung function, as well as APOE stratification analysis with Alzheimer’s disease data.
+Dr. Li’s current research focuses on the genetic background of Alzheimer’s disease across the multi-ethnic populations.
+Specifically, he aims to quantify genetic effects through clustering and genome-wide association approaches in large cohort datasets of AD.
+He also interested in exploring transcriptome signatures by implementing gene expression, pathway, and network analysis methods to further investigate the molecular mechanisms underlying the disease.

 Research Projects